A Breath of Fresh Air: Tackling drug-resistant tuberculosis in South Africa

 Umoya omuhle: a response to drug-resistant tuberculosis

 Umoya omuhle was born in response to that question.
-The name can be roughly translated as a ‘breath of fresh air’ in Zulu.
+The mother can be roughly translated as a ‘breath of fresh air’ in Zulu.
 It was coined for a three-year collaborative project with researchers from seven institutes across the UK and South Africa, based out of the London School of Hygiene & Tropical Medicine.
 Using a whole-systems approach, they focus on different dimensions of infection in these clinics, including the way air (and thus M. tuberculosis) flows through the buildings, how people move around the space, and the views of healthcare workers on infection prevention.

 The researchers are studying everything from the ventilation systems to where people sit or stand in the waiting rooms.
 They are also exploring how clinic workers think and act about the risks.
 Ultimately, they are aiming to develop a health systems intervention that can help stop new infections of drug-resistant tuberculosis.
 As part of the whole systems approach, the team also has to consider the social, biological, and political reasons for the continued existence of tuberculosis in South Africa.
 This is something other countries will need to do as well.